harshi381/solar-panel-defect-detector/README.md

 -> Dataset Description:-

-Solar Panel Images Clean and Faulty Images
+->Solar Panel Images Clean and Faulty Images (Sourced from Kaggle and then augemented as per Requirements):-

-Sourced from Kaggle and then augemented as per Requirements:- The dataset contains RGB images of solar panels captured using drones (UAVs) under real-world lighting and weather conditions.
+The dataset contains RGB images of solar panels captured using drones (UAVs) under real-world lighting and weather conditions.
 Each image is labeled according to the type of fault or soiling present on the panel.
 Images were preprocessed and resized to 224 × 224 pixels for compatibility with the ResNet model.